Akhanda: Plot

-Years later, Murali Krishna is an arbiter, who is esteemed as a deity.
+Years later, Murali Krishna is an arbiter, esteemed as a deity.
 He aims to eradicate factionalism so that the terrain flourishes from four sides.
-Saranya Bachupally is a newly appointed DC whose acquaintance with Murali Krishna initiates a contretemps that turns into a crush after learning of his ideologies.
-Antahpuram Varadarajulu, a gangster, illegally manages illegal mining of uranium extraction in a reversed forest.
+Saranya Bachupally is a newly appointed DC whose acquaintance with Murali Krishna initiates a contretemps that turns into a crush after learning his ideologies.
+Antahpuram Varadarajulu, a gangster, illegally manages illegal mining of uranium extraction in a reserved forest.
 The laborers are subjected to inhumane conditions and treated as slaves.
 Gajendra Sahu paves the path to Varadarajulu as a soul.
 Since it is green soil, Saranya assigns Principal Secretary Padmavati to make a secret inquiry.

-Meanwhile, Murali Krishna and Saranya get married and are blessed with a baby girl.
-One day, multiple children in the region had strange maladies, and doctors are unable to detect the cause behind them.
-Murali Krishna seeks the government authorities when Padmavati divulges the savagery activities of Varadarajulu, and predicts it should be hindered swiftly.
-Otherwise, the region becomes a huge graveyard.
-Listening to it, Murali Krishna flares up on Varadarajulu when he is impeded by his acolyte Central Minister Bharat Reddy and retrieves him to the hospital.
-At that point, Varadarajulu moves to Gajendra Sahu who ruses by planting a bomb at the hospital leaving several deaths including Bharat Reddy.
-Following, Murali Krishna is incriminated and prisoned by NIA headed by Krishnamacharya Perumal.
+Meanwhile, Murali Krishna & Saranya get married and have a baby girl.
+One day, multiple children in the region had strange maladies, and doctors were unable to detect the cause behind them.
+Murali Krishna seeks the government authorities when Padmavati divulges the Varadarajulu's savagery activities and predicts to hinder it swiftly.
+Otherwise, the region becomes a vast graveyard.
+Listening to it, Murali Krishna flares up on Varadarajulu when his acolyte Central Minister Bharat Reddy impedes and retrieves him to the hospital.
+At that point, Varadarajulu moves to Gajendra Sahu, who ruses by planting a bomb at the hospital, causing several deaths, including Bharat Reddy.
+Following this, Murali Krishna is incriminated and imprisoned by NIA Krishnamacharya Perumal.

-Eventually, Murali Krishna’s kid also becomes a victim and Saranya rushes to the city hospital.
-On the way, they are attacked by Varadarajulu’s men while absconding she enters an ancient cave temple, where Akhanda Rudra Sikandar Aghora, Murali Krishna's brother with supernatural powers, who is proceeding under the mission of reinstating temples.
-He assaults blackguards, bounces back the baby to life, and safely drops them.
-Being cognizant of it, Gajendra Sahu is frightened and grasps Akhanda as the answer of God.
-Besides, DSP Ranjan the sidekick of Varadarajulu apprehends Saranya and the entire family.
-On the verge to slay them, Akhanda appears to eliminate the wicked officers.
-Forthwith, he interrupts Gajendra Sahu’s ritual by throwing Ranjan’s dead body and giving him an ultimatum.
+Eventually, Murali Krishna's kid also becomes a victim, and Saranya rushes to the city hospital.
+On the way, Varadarajulu's men attack; while absconding, she enters an ancient cave temple, where Akhanda Rudra Sikandar Aghora, Murali Krishna's elder brother with supernatural powers, who is proceeding under the mission of reinstating temples.
+He assaults blackguards, bounces the baby back to life, and safely drops them.
+Being conscious of it, Gajendra Sahu is frightened and grasps Akhanda as the answer of God.
+Besides, DSP Ranjan, the younger brother of Varadarajulu, apprehends Saranya and the entire family.
+On the verge of slaying them, Akhanda appears to eliminate the wicked officers.
+Forthwith, he interrupts Gajendra Sahu's ritual by throwing Ranjan's dead body and giving him an ultimatum.